scalabli/quo/docs/prompts.rst

 valid input according to a type, or the :func:`confirm` function, which asks for confirmation (yes/no).

-Option Prompts
+App Prompts
 --------------

-Option prompts are integrated into the option interface.
-See :ref:`option-prompting` for more information.
+App prompts are integrated into the app interface.
+See :ref:`app-prompting` for more information.
 Internally, it automatically calls either :func:`prompt` or :func:`confirm` as necessary.

 Input Prompts